 This process is quick and effective for the mass production of knives.
 The blade is cut out from a steel sheet with a mold.
 Due to the lack of forging, the edges are less hardened and infused.

 Stamping does not make the blade anyway lesser than the forged ones.
 Contrarily, stamped knives are more flexible and tough.
-Due to the lightweight nature working with a stamped blade is easier.
+Due to its lightweight nature working with a stamped blade is easier.

 One of the best features of the stamped blade is its affordability.
 You can save a lot by getting a stamped knife set for your kitchen.